Fireworks in Lake Oswego

 To report the use of illegal fireworks, call our non-emergency dispatch at 503-635-0238.

 When to call 911

 There are limited phone lines for emergency services.
 Please only call 9-1-1 if you are experiencing an in-progress emergency that threatens life or is actively damaging your personal property.
 Calling 9-1-1 because you hear or see fireworks in the distance, at an unknown location, ties up these important lines and may delay emergency response to others in need.

 What if I want still use fireworks?

-With record-breaking weather and drought conditions, we are urging people to not use fireworks this year.
 If you still chose to use legal fireworks, please use extreme caution when lighting fireworks – even legal fireworks can be dangerous and unpredictable.

 Protect your family and property from fireworks related fires and injuries by practicing the “Four BE’s” as recommended by the Oregon State Fire Marshal’s Office and the Lake Oswego Fire Department.